-From our inception
+From our

-in May 1996 through September 1997, our operating activities related primarily to developing a research and development organization, testing prototype designs, building an ASIC design infrastructure, commencing the staffing of our marketing, sales and field service and technical support organizations, and establishing relationships with resellers and OEMs.
+inception in May 1996 through September 1997, our operating activities related primarily to developing a research and development organization, testing prototype designs, building an ASIC design infrastructure, commencing the staffing of our marketing, sales and field service and technical support organizations, and establishing relationships with resellers and OEMs.
 We commenced volume shipments of our Summit1 and Summit2, the initial products in our Summit stackable product family, in October 1997, and we began shipping our BlackDiamond modular product family in September 1998.
-Since inception, we have incurred significant losses and as of September 30, 1999, we had an accumulated deficit of \$19.4 million.
+We incurred losses through fiscal 1999.

-Our revenue is

-derived primarily from sales of our Summit and BlackDiamond product families and fees for services relating to our products, including maintenance and training.
+Our revenue is derived primarily from sales of our Summit and BlackDiamond product families and fees for services relating to our products, including maintenance and training.
 The level of sales to any customer may vary from period to period; however, we expect that significant customer concentration will continue for the foreseeable future.
-See

-"Factors That May Affect Our Results-If a Key Reseller, OEM or Other Significant Customer Cancels or Delays a Large Purchase, Extreme's Revenues May Decline and the Price of Its Stock May Fall."
+See "Factors That May Affect Our Results-If a Key Reseller, OEM or Other Significant Customer Cancels or Delays a Large Purchase, Extreme's Revenues May Decline and the Price of Its Stock May Fall."
 Significant customer concentration as a percentage of net revenue is summarized below: